-According to Article 44, paragraph 1, of the Act on Foreigners, which reflects the contents of the United Nations Refugee Convention (UNHCR), a person who is subject to persecution in his/her own country because of race, religion, nationality, membership of a particular social group or political opinion has the right to asylum as a refugee in Iceland.
+According to Article 37, paragraph 1, of the Act on Foreigners, which reflects the contents of the United Nations Refugee Convention (UNHCR), a person who is subject to persecution in his/her own country because of race, religion, nationality, membership of a particular social group or political opinion has the right to international protection as a refugee in Iceland.

-In addition to asylum on grounds of persecution in a person‘s own country, Article 44, paragraph 2, of the Act on Foreigners discusses what is referred to as subsidiary protection.
+In addition to international protection on grounds of persecution in a person‘s own country, Article 37, paragraph 2, of the Act on Foreigners discusses what is referred to as subsidiary protection.
 This means that a person who is at risk of facing capital punishment, torture or inhumane or degrading treatment or punishment – without facing a risk of persecution for any of the aforementioned reasons – has the right to asylum as a refugee.